Enterprise-CMCS/macpro-mdct-qmr/README.md

    ./run local
    ```

-   Note: This will populate a .env file at the root of the directory as well as in the `/services/ui-src/` directory by authenticating to 1Password and pulling in development secrets.
+   Note: This will populate a .env file at the root of the directory as well as in the `/services/ui-src/` directory, by authenticating to 1Password and pulling in development secrets.
 Both of those .env files are gitignored.

-If you do not have a 1Password account you can run `./run local` however you will need to reach out to a team member for .env values and populate those by hand both in the root of the repo as well as `/services/ui-src`
+If you do not have a 1Password account, you can run `./run local`; however, you will need to reach out to a team member for .env values and populate those by hand, both in the root of the repo and in `/services/ui-src`.

 To login a number of test users are provisioned via the `users.json`.
 Look in the 1password secret named `qmr-secrets` for the test user password.

 ### oxfmt

----

 This repo uses the code formatter [oxfmt](https://oxc.rs/docs/guide/usage/formatter.html).
 The formatter is run automatically in a pre-commit hook.
 Additionally, oxfmt can be run on file save in many IDEs or run ad hoc from the command line.

 #### oxfmt with VS Code

----

 The oxc extension can be downloaded from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oxc.oxc-vscode).

 Once installed, open VS Code's Preferences.
 Search for "Format on Save".
 Clicking the checkbox should engage the oxfmt formatter on file save.

-VS Code is used almost ubiquitously across the current development team, generally speaking this tools should also work for most other IDEs.
+VS Code is used almost ubiquitously across the current development team; generally speaking, these tools should also work for most other IDEs.

 #### oxfmt CLI

----

 Using this command, or a variant of it, will format all matching files in the codebase and write the changes. oxfmt has complete [CLI documentation](https://oxc.rs/docs/guide/usage/formatter.html) on their website.